Facebooking the Anthropocene in Raja Ampat: Technics and Civilization in the 21st Century

-“This is global reporting at its best, a pointillistic portrait of the troubles of our time rendered in riotous detail.
+“This is global reporting at its best—a pointillistic portrait of the troubles of our time rendered in riotous detail.
 It reads like a riff, not a sermon.”

 “Facebooking the Anthropocene in Raja Ampat takes us through the grim dystopic world that we live in, but somehow we also witness the resilience of the human spirit, including its queer dimension.
 A joyful read.”

-—Dédé Oetomo, queer activist and independent scholar
+—Dédé Oetomo, Indonesian gay activist and scholar

-“A horrifying, exhilarating, hilarious and jaw-dropping glimpse of our present and future—as Ostertag details how even the most remote desert islands on our planet are becoming rapidly infected and influenced by the consumerism, technology, and plastic garbage that the rest of us have long-ago surrendered to.”
+“A horrifying, exhilarating, hilarious and jaw-dropping glimpse of our present and future—as Ostertag details how even the most remote desert islands on our planet are becoming rapidly infected and influenced by the consumerism, technology, and plastic garbage that the rest of us have long ago surrendered to.”

 —George Brant, author of Grounded, Elephant’s Graveyard, and other plays